 A visit to Skagway, a historic town on the Alaska Panhandle and home to Westmark Inn Skagway, is about as close as you can get to a trip back to the days of the Klondike Gold Rush.
 Skagway was the place where thousands of hopeful prospectors poured off steamships arriving from Seattle in hopes of striking it rich.
 The town site has been carefully preserved by the National Park Service to retain its original character.
-The entire downtown area is part of Klondike Gold Rush National Historical Park, but one of the most central features of Gold Rush life in 1898 lies about 10 miles away in the ghost town of Dyea: the Chilkoot Trail.
+The entire downtown area is part of Klondike Gold Rush National Historical Park, but one of the best things to do in Skagway lies about 10 miles away in the ghost town of Dyea: the Chilkoot Trail.

 Tlingit traders originally established the Chilkoot Trail before the Klondike’s gold was discovered.
 Today, hikers interested in the area’s history and scenery can still enjoy it.
 The Westmark Inn Skagway with its Victorian décor – a tribute to the rich history of the area – is a warm and inviting place to get a good night’s rest before embarking on the Chilkoot Trail hike, a testing journey into Gold Rush history.

 The experience begins in Whitehorse, Canada as you drive down through White Pass, a mountain pass connecting the Yukon to Skagway.
 If you arrive via the Alaska state ferry, your adventure begins at the shores of this picturesque little town.
 You can also take the White Pass & Yukon Route Railroad – a historic civil engineering landmark constructed into the mountain in 1898 using 450 tons of explosives – and hear stories about the area and its men and women while descending through mind-blowing scenery.